edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 ![Selecting quantized optimization setting in Edge Impulse](images/screen-17.png)

 When the build process is complete, you should have an Arduino library (in .zip format) automatically downloaded to your computer.
 This library includes the blocks we created in the Edge Impulse Studio: feature extraction and classification (i.e. the fully trained model).

+You are welcome to look at my public project on [Edge Impulse here](https://studio.edgeimpulse.com/public/184608/latest) if you would like to see what a fully trained model looks like.

 ## 04: (Optional) Static Inference